mr-karan/doggo/README.md

 ---

 **doggo** is a modern command-line DNS client (like _dig_) written in Golang.
-It outputs information in a neat concise manner and supports protocols like DoH, DoT as well.
+It outputs information in a neat concise manner and supports protocols like DoH, DoT and DNSCrypt as well.

 It's totally inspired from [dog](https://github.com/ogham/dog/) which is written in Rust.
 I wanted to add some features to it but since I don't know Rust, I found it as a nice opportunity to experiment with writing a DNS Client from scratch in `Go` myself.
 Hence the name `dog` +`go` => **doggo**.